 Brushing your cat regularly will cut down on the volume of hair they inevitably ingest while self-grooming and the amount that you’ll have to scrape out of your carpet.
-Some cats actually enjoy being brushed but if yours gets scrappy, try chilling them out first with catnip.
+Some cats actually enjoy being brushed but if yours gets scrappy, try chilling them out first with catnip or CBD.

 Should I bathe my cat?

 That depends.
 If you have an older cat that is no longer up to the task of self-grooming, a bath could loosen trapped hairs and prevent matting.
 Similarly, if your cat has allergies or a skin condition, your vet might recommend regular baths.

 Can I take my cat to the groomer?